 Our research has been investigating the effects of alcohol on thought processes like memory, problem solving and attention.
 We have so far found that alcohol has a greater effect on some of these processes than others.
 This final experiment is testing the effects of alcohol on simple reaction times and taste perception.

 Within the second session participants were reminded of this information.
-The participants then completed the same procedure as study 1 (without bogus feedback following the SST) and were asked at the end of the second session to complete a two week alcohol diary to assess whether the experimental manipulation was successful outside of the lab (see S1).
+The participants then completed the same procedure as study 1 (without bogus feedback following the SST) and were asked at the end of the second session to complete a two week alcohol diary to assess whether the experimental manipulation was successful outside of the lab (see S1 text).
 Participants were fully debriefed when they returned with the diary.

 Data Reduction and analysis